 I read with interest an article the other day in Money Management that said there has been a significant increase in financial planners over the last 3 months who have chosen to list their practice for sale with specialist brokers.
-Apparently many baby-boomer financial planners that had planned to sell their practice around 2007/08 delayed it due to the global financial crisis (GFC).
+Apparently many baby-boomer financial and paraplanners that had planned to sell their practice around 2007/08 delayed it due to the global financial crisis (GFC).
 Shortly after the GFC – around 2010/2011, the Future of Financial Advice (FOFA) reforms were introduced which apparently also delayed many financial planner’s plans to sell their practices.
 This was primarily due to the uncertainty that existed about the recurring revenue of practices because a major thrust of the FOFA reforms was the banning of commissions on all new financial products (except insurance).
 Fast forward to 2013 and Stephen Prendeville (a specialist broker referred to in the article) says there are now significantly more buyers than sellers looking for financial planning practices and consequently he is having a rush of advisers inquiring about selling their practices to meet the demand.
 With this flurry of activity, it raises an interesting question about how much a financial planning practice is worth these days.

 How are financial planning practices valued?